 At the final scheduled public meeting within a calendar year, the Coordinating Committee will set a public meeting schedule for the upcoming year.
 Prior to this meeting, the WATS Secretary will contact all Lycoming County boroughs and solicit interest in participating in the committee in the upcoming year.
 The WATS Secretary will present the interested boroughs and a recommendation to the WATS Technical Committee who will nominate a borough to represent the interests of all boroughs in the county to serve on the WATS Coordinating Committee.
-The WATS Coordinating Committee will then vote on whether to accept the recommendation of the WATS Technical Committee.
-A borough shall not serve as a representative on the WATS Coordinating Committee in consecutive years unless no other boroughs indicate interest.
+The WATS Coordinating Committee will then vote on whether to accept the recommendation of the WATS Technical Committee in consecutive years unless no other boroughs indicate interest.
 The selected borough will be responsible for designating the individual representing them on the committee.
-If, for any reason, the WATS Technical Committee and WATS Coordinating Committee are unable to complete this procedure at the final meeting of a calendar year the committees will complete the appointment procedure at the next practical public meeting times.
+If, for any reason, the WATS Technical Committee and WATS Coordinating Committees will committee are unable to complete this procedure at the final meeting of a calendar year the committees will complete the appointment procedure at the next practical public meeting times.
 The previously appointed borough will continue to serve until reappointed or another borough is appointed.